sneakers-the-rat/sphinx-sass/README.md

 ### Notes

-- **sass_compile** uses the first
-  entry in the configuration variable `html_static_path`, if it exists.
+- **Sphinx-sass** uses the first entry in the configuration variable `html_static_path`, if it exists.
 - Compiled CSS files are written directly to the build directory just before Sphinx exits (during the `build-finished`) event.
-- **sass_compile** is pre-alpha.
+- **Sphinx-sass** is pre-alpha.
 It should just work as is, but bugs are likely and anything or everything may change with absolutely no warning.

 # Acknowledgements